ccao-data/data-architecture/dbt/models/shared_columns.md

 {% docs shared_column_pin_num_landlines %}
 Number of landlines associated with a PIN.

-Each landlines is typically associated with an individual land rate i.e. rate varies within the PIN.
+Each landline is typically associated with an individual land rate i.e. rate varies within the PIN.
 The sum of all landline square footage _should_ be equal to the total square footage of the parcel.
 Each landline can correspond to a different land price/rate.
 NOTE: there are cases where land